 Once you’ve determined your answers to these questions, you can decide on which Ikon pass is ideal for you.
 Let’s break down each level by price and features.

-The complete Ikon Pass is the most extensive pass level, offering access to 50 unique destinations.
+The complete Ikon Pass is the most extensive pass level, offering access to 56 unique destinations with no blackout dates!
 This access includes:

 - Up to 7 days of access at over 35 additional destinations.

 With unlimited access also comes the highest price tag:

 - Young Adult (13-22): $939

 The Ikon Base Pass is the more affordable option of the complete pass because of its restrictions and holiday blackout dates.
 Even though the access is not unlimited, it is the perfect selection for people that don’t intend to ski or ride on peak holidays.
 After all, do you really want to experience those crowds anyways?

 Let’s look at some features: